ambarprajapati/Submission/README.md

 * **Done**: Use Material-UI (current version) for user interface components.
 * **Done**: Use API to manage tasks. <br>Note : The API code to create, fetch, update, complete, and delete tasks uses `redux`,  `superagent` and `thunk`.
 * **Done**: A user should be able to click on a task to be taken to a detailed view of that task:
+<br>Note: Clicking a row in main task-list opens up details for a task in `Task-Detail-View`.
 * **Done**: A user should be able to modify the title of a task.
   * **Done**: A user should be able to save changes to a title
     * **Done**: This should navigate the user to the main list of tasks after saving changes.